BGOPC/authentication-template-django/README.md

-# IRGC Terrorist Management
+# User Management System

-Project written in django for IRGC to manage its users and works
+An application for companies to register there uses and send announcements